JamesLaverack/footsteps/walkthough.md

 #Introduction
 I started by doing research, seeing how the commmon problems presented are solved, from this and what I knew before I decided on what gems to use to help me.
 The main one being Devise, but I'll get to that when building the user model itself.
+I tend to use a lot of Google to solve problems and find best practice, of particular note is the rails3-devise-rspec-cucumber tutorial on RailsApps.
+This was purely a 'best practices' referance.
+Not a template I built from.

 To begin with it's mostly houskeeping.
 Create a new RVM gemset against Ruby 2.1.0 and install the latest rails, getting version 4.0.2.
 After that I need to just create the rails app.

    rails new footsteps -T